jfcloutier/karma_system/design_notes/acting.md

       * the CA experiences the activation of the intent as `failed`
       * the CA sends an event announcing the intent to be abandoned
   * Else if all directive activations are not yet observed to be `planned`, the CA predicts all to be `planned`
-* Once all directive activations in the plan are observed in the umwelt to be `planned`
+* Once all directive activations in the plan are observed in the umwelt to be `planned` or `executed`
   * a working plan was built and the CA experiences the activation of the intent as `planned`

 ## Action-related states